-- 8. Article 17, paragraph 5 of the CMR provides for the pro rata liability of the carrier when damages have been caused partly by circumstances for which the carrier is answerable and partly by circumstances for which he is not answerable.
-The principle of pro rata liability in such cases is indicated by the text which has been adopted by the Revision Committee and confirmed by the 5th General Assembly, since in §§ 2 and 3 the term "if" has been replaced by the words "to the extent that" (Report on the 4th Session, pp. 31, 33 and 34). - 9.
-The international users' associations wished for the provision of an exception for combined transport, in respect of the ground of privileged exoneration of carriage in open wagons.
-This exception was contained in the Additional Uniform Rule (DCU) to Article 36, § 3, letter a) of the CIM Uniform Rules 1980.
+- 8. Article 17, § 5 of the CMR provides for the pro rata liability of the carrier when damages have been caused partly by circumstances for which the carrier is answerable and partly by circumstances for which he is not answerable.
+The principle of pro rata liability in such cases is indicated by the text which has been adopted by the Revision Committee and confirmed by the Fifth General Assembly, since in §§ 2 and 3 the term "if" has been replaced by the words "to the extent that" (Report on the Fourth Session, pp 31, 33 and 34). - 9.
+The international users' associations wished for the provision of an exception, for combined transport, in respect of the ground of privileged exoneration of carriage in open wagon.
+This exception is currently contained in the Additional Uniform Rule (DCU) to Article 36, § 3, letter a) of the CIM Uniform Rules 1980.
 No particular problem arises in the case of consignments carried in closed intermodal loading units or in road vehicles which are closed.
 In this case, the goods have the same protection as in closed wagons.
-In the case of loading units which are "covered" only by tarpaulins, the questions remains disputed.
-The international users § associations also wished for an exemption for the carriage of the loading units themselves.
-This was rejected by the Revision Committee (Report on the 4th session, p.
+In the case of loading units which are covered only by tarpaulins, the questions remains disputed.
+The international users' associations also wished for an exemption for the carriage of the loading units themselves.
+This was rejected by the Revision Committee (Report on the Fourth Session, p.
 33). - 10.
-Nor did the Revision Committee take any action concerning the argument according to which, in road transport law, vehicles "covered" by tarpaulins are not considered as open vehicles.
-On the contrary, it adopted a supplement to Article 24, § 3, letter a) according to which, in respect of liability, carriage in open wagons with tarpaulins will be classed as carriage in open wagons (Report on the 4th session, p.
+Nor did the Revision Committee take any action concerning the argument that, in road transport law, vehicles covered by tarpaulins are not considered as open vehicles.
+On the contrary, it adopted a supplement to Article 24, § 3, letter a) according to which, in respect of liability, carriage in open wagons with tarpaulins will be classed as carriage in open wagons (Report on the Fourth Session, p.
 33). - 11.
-The ground of privileged exoneration of Article 36, § 3, letter d) of the CIM Uniform Rules 1980 (defective loading) is no longer included, following the example of Article 17 of the CMR (Report on the 4th session, p.
+The ground of privileged exoneration of Article 36, § 3, letter d) of the CIM Uniform Rules 1980 (defective loading) is no longer included, following the example of Article 17 of the CMR (Report on the Fourth Session, p.
 33).
-The wording of letter c) was adapted to that of Article 17, paragraph 4, letter c) of the CMR.
+The wording of letter c) was adapted to that of Article 17, Parag.
+4, letter c) of the CMR.

-Article 24 Liability in case of carriage of railway vehicles as goods
+Liability in case of carriage of railway vehicles as goods